Skip to main content

 • ensuring that employees are competent to work safely;

-What health and safety errors lead to falls/falling objects injury claims?
+What health and safety failings lead to falls or falling objects injury claims?

-Falling accidents, serious injuries and their causes are often complex, involving more than one contributing mistake.
+Falling accidents and their causes are often complex, involving more than one contributing mistake.
 Workplace accidents often arise from a combination of an unsafe environment and a co-worker’s negligence.
-The injured person may also have been partly to blame.
-Where severe injury has occurred, the injured person or their family should always seek advice from solicitors with experience of complex accident claims and of securing rehabilitation and compensation for severe injury and disability.

-• failure to provide an available, alternative way of working, to avoid unnecessarily working at height;
+• failure to provide an alternative way of working, to avoid working at height;

-• failure to provide safe access, such as handrails on elevated platforms and steps;
+• failure to provide safe access (e.g. handrails on elevated platforms);

-• failure to provide adequate safety equipment, such as work platforms, hoists, harness;
+• failure to provide adequate PPE or safety equipment or (work platforms, hoists, harness);

 • failing to provide a safe system of work;